kilfour/QuickFuzzr/README.md

 After that, ... you're on your own.
 Or use the factory method overload:
 `Fuzz.For<T>().Construct<T>(Func<T> ctor)`
-*Note :* The Construct combinator does not actually generate anything, it only influences further generation.
 ### Many Objects
 Use The `.Many(int number)` generator extension.
 The generator will generate an IEnumerable<T> of `int number` elements where T is the result type of the extended generator.